New media: Youth

 Based on nationally representative data, a study conducted by Kaiser Family Foundation in five-year intervals in 1998–99, 2003–04, and 2008–09 found that with technology allowing nearly 24-hour media access, the amount of time young people spend with entertainment media has risen dramatically, especially among Black and Hispanic youth.
 Today, 8 to 18-year-olds devote an average of 7 hours and 38 minutes (7:38) to using entertainment media in a typical day (more than 53 hours a week) – about the same amount most adults spend at work per day.
 Since much of that time is spent 'media multitasking' (using more than one medium at a time), they actually manage to spend a total of 10 hours and 45 minutes worth of media content in those 7½ hours per day.
 According to the Pew Internet & American Life Project, 96% of 18 to 29-year-olds and three-quarters (75%) of teens now own a cell phone, 88% of whom text, with 73% of wired American teens using social networking websites, a significant increase from previous years.
 A survey of over 25000 9- to 16-year-olds from 25 European countries found that many underage children use social media sites despite the site's stated age requirements, and many youth lack the digital skills to use social networking sites safely.

 The development of the new digital media demands a new educational model by parents and educators.
 Parental mediation has become a way to manage the children's experiences with Internet, chat, videogames and social network.

-A recent trend in internet is YouTubers Generation.
-YouTubers are young people who offer free video in their personal channel on YouTube.
-There are videos on games, fashion, food, cinema and music, where they offers tutorial or comments.
+A recent trend on internet are YouTubers, who are people that offer free videos on their own channels on YouTube.
+There are videos on games, fashion, food, cinema and music, where they offer tutorials or comments.

 The role of cellular phones, such as the iPhone, has created the inability to be in social isolation, and the potential of ruining relationships.
 The iPhone activates the insular cortex of the brain, which is associated with feelings of love.
 People show similar feelings to their phones as they would to their friends, family and loved ones.
 Countless people spend more time on their phones, while in the presence of other people than spending time with the people in the same room or class.